cOpEtriNe/RBLX-Acc-Dump/README.md

 All of them are from 2017, found using NoMorals https://github.com/noahcoolboy/NoMorals

-Use DumpLoader.bat     If you want to get easier access to alt accounts whenever you want.
+If you want easier access to the accounts, download the txt file (Dump1 or Dump2)